 Recommendations for Executive Action

 Comments: The Department of Defense (DOD) concurred with our recommendation.
-As of December 2017, the DOD's Defense Health Agency (DHA) has taken some action to incorporate medical record reviews in its improper payment estimate, as GAO recommended in February 2015.
+As of November 2018, the DOD's Defense Health Agency (DHA) has taken some action to incorporate medical record reviews in its improper payment estimate, as GAO recommended in February 2015.
 In October 2016, DHA released a request for proposals for claim record reviews, including medical record reviews, that the agency plans to use to support the agency's requirement to identify and report on the potential of improper payments to the Office of Management and Budget.
 This is a good first step.
 In June 2017, DHA awarded the contract for TRICARE claims review services which, according to DHA officials, this will allow the agency to implement a more comprehensive improper payment measurement methodology using retrospective medical records reviews.
-As of November 2019, the agency reported to Congress that its managed care support contracts now included medical record reviews by September 2018, and plans to include payment error results from these reviews in its improper payment calculation for fiscal year 2020.
+As of November 2019, the agency reported to Congress that its managed care support contracts now included medical record reviews.
+It also expected to include payment error results from medical record reviews in its improper payment calculation for fiscal year 2020.
 DOD also planned to report the effect of medical record reviews on its improper payment rate in a report to Congress in March 2020.
 Once DHA incorporates medical record reviews in its improper payment rate calculation methodology, GAO will be able to close this recommendation.

 Recommendation: To better assess and address the full extent of improper payments in the TRICARE program, the Secretary of Defense should direct the Assistant Secretary of Defense (Health Affairs) to implement a more comprehensive TRICARE improper payment measurement methodology that includes medical record reviews, as done in other parts of its existing postpayment claims review programs.